-Born from a Lebanese Christian father and a Moroccan Muslim mother, Combo officially began his life as an artist in 2012.
+Born to a Lebanese Christian father and a Moroccan Muslim mother, Combo officially began his career as an artist in 2012.
 This committed street artist decided to pass the forbidden zone of Chernobyl in order to stick up his advertising posters.
 In 2015, he was inspired by a Polish logo created by designer Piotr Mlodozeniec: COEXIST.

 Coexist is illustrated through different religious symbols: the crescent, the Star of David and the Christian cross.
-This street art calls upon the tolerance and the respect of all beliefs.
+This street art calls for the tolerance and the respect of all beliefs.
 Since the attacks against Charlie Hebdo, Combo has displayed his art in the streets of Paris.
-Unfortunately, he has already been attacked during one the creation of his art.
+Unfortunately, he has already been attacked whilst creating his art.

 4. Shepard Fairey (Obey), Marianne

 A committed artist since 1993, the American Shepard Fairey began to take an interest in the street art world at an early age.
 As a teenager, he created drawings for t-shirts and skateboards.
 Influenced by artists such as Andy Warhol or Diego Rivera, he decided to create stickers that he stuck around his city.
-The face of the wrestler André The Giant has be stuck more than a million times.
+The face of the wrestler André The Giant has been stuck more than a million times.
 For him, it is a good way to be known in the world of street art.
 One of his multiple works which is renowned worldwide is a mural tag located in Paris in the 13th district.
-This work in the colors of France represents Marianne, it was painted following the attacks in 2015.
+This work in the colors of France represents Marianne (a personification of the French republic).
+It was painted following the attacks in 2015.

 “Action is worth more than words” is the motto of this street art work.

-Dean Stockton, renamed DFace is an English pop art artist born in the early 80s.
-Initially he drew characters on pieces of paper to fight boredom.
+Dean Stockton, also known as D*Face, is an English pop art artist born in the early 1980s.
+Initially, he drew characters on pieces of paper to fight boredom.
 Over time, his little drawings became his passion.
 He then started to draw on different medias and create stickers.
-These later became posters, which will grew even larger to end up on the walls of Paris.
+These later became posters, which then grew even larger to end up on the walls of Paris.
 In 2017 he made a street art fresco in the 13th arrondissement of Paris that he named Love won’t tear us apart.
-DFace stages a couple to evoque love.
+D*Face paints a couple to evoke love.
 The man with the skull face symbolizes the old relationships that are no longer in our lives but still very present in our thoughts.

 6. Bradley Theodore, Karl Lagerfeld & Anna Wintour

-Straight from the Caribbean, Bradley Theodore paints fashion celebrities like colorful skeletons.
+Bradley Theodore is from the Caribbean, and paints celebrities from the fashion world like colorful skeletons.
 He started out on the streets of London where he created street art.
 Bradley eventually turned to painting on canvas in order to show his work to the public and has had many partnerships.
 One of his world-famous works was done in New York in 2017.
 He painted two fashion icons facing each other: Karl Lagerfeld on the right, Anna Wintour on the left.
 Both characters are immediately recognizable thanks to their famous haircuts.